RiadOliveira/Hi-City/README.md

 <h1 align="center">Hi City</h1>

 <p align="center">
-  Hi-City is a simple welcome page application that dynamically changes the title and background based on the user's current time.
+  Hi City is a simple welcome page application that dynamically changes the title and background based on the user's current time.
 It was developed using Google's Custom Search API to fetch background images.
 </p>

 ![image](https://github.com/user-attachments/assets/2c354631-85ee-4309-b9be-57fbdad98df9)